Ventura Pier: Shipwrecks, storms, and fires

-On February 13, 1926, the wharf was destroyed by heavy surf during a winter storm.
+On February 13, 1926, heavy surf destroyed the wharf during a winter storm.
 George Proctor, an accountant for the Ventura Wharf & Warehouse Co., was killed when he walked to the end of the wharf as the structure collapsed below him.
 A middle selection collapsed first, leaving Proctor stranded.
 The outer portion then collapsed, dropping Proctor to the water below.

-Again in December 1934, heavy waves cause a partial collapse of the pier.
+Again, in December 1934, heavy waves caused a partial collapse of the pier.

-The fishing pier
+Fishing and recreation

 The pier reached its greatest length of 1958 ft when it was rebuilt after being damaged in a winter storm in 1937.
 At its maximum length, it was the longest wooden pier in California.

 Like the wharf that preceded it, the pier experienced repeated damage from storms and heavy surf.
 Notable instances include the following: